Prohelion/prohelion.github.io/_documentation/WaveSculptor_Motor_Controllers/WaveSculptor22_User_Manual/Motor_Sense_Connections.md

 ## Motor temperature Sense

-Prohelion 's motor adapters are currently available for use with NTC thermistor and Pt100 temperature sensor elements.
+Prohelion's motor adapters are currently available for use with NTC thermistor and Pt100 temperature sensor elements.
 Variations are possible to accommodate thermocouple and LM35-type semiconductor sensors also.